motykatomasz/Supercomputing-For-Big-Data/Blogpost/lab2blogpost.md

 |   c4.2xlarge  |      15     |       4.1TB      | 24min 3s| $2.388 |    0.0615 |
 |   c4.2xlarge  |      10     |       4.1TB      | 37min | $2.454 |    0.0464 |

-As, it turned out *c4.4xlarge* and *c4.2xlarge* has the same bandwidth/vCores ratio as *c4.8xlarge* (which was not obvious, since AWS labeled bandwidth available on the interface as *high*), so the characteristic we obtained in Ganglia were quite similar.
+As, it turned out *c4.4xlarge* and *c4.2xlarge* has the same bandwidth/vCores ratio as *c4.8xlarge* (which was not obvious, since AWS labeled bandwidth available on the interface as *High*), so the characteristic we obtained in Ganglia were quite similar.
 Only in the case of running 20 *c4.4xlarge* machines,we obtained slightly higher CPU usage (~62%), which resulted in higher value of our metric.

 ![figure 5](./img/20c4.x4large_Full.png)
 **Figure 4.** *Usage of resources for 20 c4.x4large machines.*